Physical activity for health and vitality

 Physical activity is vigorous if talking is difficult due to shortness of breath

 as often as possible

-Every step counts: housework, outdoor exercise, grocery shopping and other daily activities.
+- Every step counts: household chores, outdoor activities, grocery shopping and other daily activities.

 Balancing rest and exercise

-One should take breaks from sedentary behaviour every day, as often as possible.
+One should take breaks from sedentary behaviour as often as possible.

 Picture 3.
 The lower part of the weekly physical activity recommendation for over 65 year-olds.